DataBrewery/cubes/README.markdown

 Requirements
 ------------

-Developed using python 2.7, reported to work with 2.6.
+Developed using python 2.7.

 Most of the requirements are soft (optional) and need to be satisfied only if certain parts of cubes are being used.

-* SQLAlchemy from http://www.sqlalchemy.org/ version >= 0.7.1 - for SQL backend
+* SQLAlchemy from http://www.sqlalchemy.org/ version >= 0.7.1 - for SQL
+  backend
 * Werkzeug from http://werkzeug.pocoo.org/ for Slicer server
+* Jinja2 from http://jinja.pocoo.org/docs/ for HTML presenters

 Support
 =======